coding-dojo-data-science/data-viz-mock-belt-exam/README.md

 <li>Make sure that your data is included in your repo as well (joblib and csv’s).

-<li>Download your final repository as a zip file on github.com (not from Github Desktop).
+<li>Download your final repository as a zip file on github.com (not from GitHub Desktop).

 <li>Submit the single zipped file.